zaiisao/Documentation/en/Video/custom_video_ios.md

 Agora SDK provides two methods to customize the video source:

-- MediaIO method (Recommended).
+- The AgoraVideoSourceProtocol of MediaIO.
+You can use this protocol with AgoraVideoSinkProtocol for more varied scenarios.
 - Push method.
-This method skips processing the video frame and works best for clients with frame optimization capacity.
+This method is easy to use and works best for clients with frame optimization capacity.

 #### MediaIO Method

-Use the IVideoSource interface in MediaIO to customize the video source.
+Use the AgoraVideoSourceProtocol in MediaIO to customize the video source.
 This method sends the external video frame to the server, and you need to implement local rendering if the local preview is enabled.

-1. Implement the AgoraVideoSourceProtocal to create a video source class.
+1. Implement the AgoraVideoSourceProtocol to create a video source class.

 	```swift
 	//swift